LambdaPay/onchain/README.md

 - Operators are backend services that facilitate payments.
 - They register their address and an optional separate fee destination address with the `LambdaPay` contract (`registerOperator` / `registerOperatorWithFeeDestination`).
 This registration is permissionless.
 - The Operator generates and signs the `TransferIntent` which authorizes a specific payment.
+- If the **payer's input token** supports the EIP-2612 `permit` standard, the Operator backend can facilitate a gas-subsidized payment.
+It collects the signed `TransferIntent`, prompts the user for an EIP-2612 `permit` signature (authorizing the LambdaPay contract to spend their tokens), bundles these into the `subsidizedTransferToken` transaction, and relays it to the network, paying the gas fees (which can be recovered via the `feeAmount`).

 ### Transfer Intents (`TransferIntent`)